HomeDev GuideRecipesAPI Reference

 Dev Guide

-Create, render, and manage Visual Experiences, Sections, and Elements in Optimizely CMS.
+Create, render, and manage Visual Experiences, Sections, and Elements in Optimizely CMS (SaaS).

-Experiences are a powerful content type in Optimizely CMS that enable flexible, visual page building.
-Unlike traditional page (_page) types with fixed layouts, experiences (_experience) are routable entry points that support dynamic compositions made up of sections and elements that editors can arrange and customize through the Visual Builder interface.
+Experiences are a powerful content type in Optimizely CMS (SaaS) that let you build flexible, visual pages.
+Unlike traditional page (_page) types with fixed layouts, experiences (_experience) are routable entry points.
+They support dynamic compositions made up of sections and elements that editors can arrange and customize through the Visual Builder interface.

 Create an experience content type